inkcontent/dev-manual/source/api/ui/changeTheme.rst

 .. note::

   ``changeTheme`` api will only work if your plugin theme modifier is selected by the user in INK editor.
+  For more info on how to make theme changes on INK editor, check here.

 Parameters